 The VM-entry controls constitute a 32-bit vector that governs the basic operation of VM entries.
-Table 25-15 lists the controls supported.
+Table 25-16 lists the controls supported.
 See Chapter 25 for how these controls affect VM entries.

-Bit Position(s) Name Description 2 Load debug controls This control determines whether DR7 and the IA32_DEBUGCTL MSR are loaded on VM entry. conta dis The first processors to support the virtual-machine extensions supported only the 1-setting of this control.
+Bit Position(s) Name Description 2 Load debug controls This control determines whether DR7 and the IA32_DEBUGCTL MSR are loaded on VM entry.
+The first processors to support the virtual-machine extensions supported only the 1-setting of this control.
 9 IA-32e mode guest On processors that support Intel 64 architecture, this control determines whether the logical processor is in IA-32e mode after VM entry.
 Its value is loaded into IA32_EFER.LMA as part of VM entry.
-This control must be 0 on processors that do not support Intel 64 architecture.
+1 This control must be 0 on processors that do not support Intel 64 architecture.
 10 Entry to SMM This control determines whether the logical processor is in system-management mode (SMM) after VM entry.
 This control must be 0 for any VM entry from outside SMM.
 11 Deactivate dual- monitor treatment If set to 1, the default treatment of SMIs and SMM is in effect after the VM entry (see Section 32.15.7).
 This control must be 0 for any VM entry from outside SMM.
-13 Load IA32_PERF_GLOBA L_CTRL This control determines whether the IA32_PERF_GLOBAL_CTRL MSR is loaded on VM entry.
-14 Load IA32_PAT This control determines whether the IA32_PAT MSR is loaded on VM entry.
-15 Load IA32_EFER This control determines whether the IA32_EFER MSR is loaded on VM entry.
-16 Load IA32_BNDCFGS This control determines whether the IA32_BNDCFGS MSR is loaded on VM entry.
-17 Conceal VMX from PT If this control is 1, Intel Processor Trace does not produce a paging information packet (PIP) on a VM entry or a VMCS packet on a VM entry that returns from SMM (see Chapter 33).
-18 Load IA32_RTIT_CTL This control determines whether the IA32_RTIT_CTL MSR is loaded on VM entry.
-19 Load UINV This control determines whether UINV is loaded on VM entry.